 As per the show, Sarah’s siblings had contacted the local police within a few hours of her going missing, but they claimed they could not do anything until at least more than a day had passed.
 They still managed to get the Flagstaff Medical Center security to help out, just for the beloved single mother to be found dead on the opposite side from where her truck had been parked.
 As if that’s not enough, graveyard dirt was recovered from beside her vehicle, the ground near her remains had been disturbed, and there was a stick in her neck as well as hair in her wounds.

 All this baffled the authorities, especially since Sarah had been killed in such a manner she was barely recognizable and almost mutilated, yet they allegedly still never questioned the people her family suspected.
 According to the episode, her sister, Rose Williams, gave them an entire list of possible people of interest who could have some answers, but they reportedly never followed up on it.
-Instead, they went ahead to interrogate an ex-boyfriend with a history of possible abuse against Sarah, only for the family to know for sure he wasn’t involved since he hadn’t even been in the picture for years.
+Instead, it was alleged that they went ahead to interrogate an ex-boyfriend with a history of possible abuse against Sarah, only for the family to know for sure he wasn’t involved since he hadn’t even been in the picture for years.

 Ultimately, it came to light that the ex-boyfriend did have an alibi, leading the police back to square one, that is, until a priest came forward with a name in August of the same year.
 The priest claimed that the poet, part-time Northern Arizona University English professor, and church member George Abney had some information about the case that would be interesting to them because he had confessed.
 The officials then reached out to the 35-year-old in question, just for him to initially dodge their questions before essentially indicating he was doing so for self-preservation.